percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.8.0.md

 * {{ k8spsjira(301) }}: multiple errors on mysql pod delete
 * {{ k8spsjira(304) }}: [investigation] operator logs flooded with router error messages after full cluster crash
 * {{ k8spsjira(307) }}: missing log messages on smart update

+## Deprecation and removal

+* Starting from now, `allowUnsafeConfigurations` Custom Resource option is deprecated in favor of a number of options under the `unsafeFlags` subsection.
+Setting `allowUnsafeConfigurations` won't have any effect; upgrading existing clusters with `allowUnsafeConfigurations=true` will cause everything under [unsafeFlags](../operator.md#operator-unsafeflags-section) set to true and [TLS funuctionality disabled](../TLS.md#run-percona-server-for-mongodb-without-tls)

 ## Supported Platforms